Documentation Style Guide

 • The arguments of a slice should be referred to as “start”, “stop”, and “step”, respectively.
 This matches the argument names and attributes of the Slice and slice objects.

-• A generic index variable should be called idx.
+• A generic index variable should be named idx.

-• A generic slice variable should be called s.
+• A generic slice variable should be named s.

-• Example array variables should be called a.
+• Example array variables should be named a.

 • The above rules are only guides.
 If following them to the word would lead to ambiguity, they should be broken.